 Let’s face it, wreaths can get expensive if you are buying a new one every few months, so here is a guide for creating your own beautiful wreath. *Some links may lead to websites where I am an affiliate.
 Click [HERE] for my disclosure statement.

-First things first, you will need a grapevine wreath base.
+To get started, you will need a grapevine wreath base.
 I typically use a 14 inch grapevine base, but you can also use an 18 inch if it is easier for you to find.
-You will also need a pair of wire cutters, glue gun, glue sticks, a bush of daisies or other flowers of your choice (I used yellow daisies for this wreath), a bush of small “filler” flowers, a bush of greenery, the greenery that I used for this wreath is a grassy style greenery that I got from Hobby Lobby, and ribbon to make a bow.
+You will also need a pair of heavy duty Wire Cutters, glue gun, glue sticks, a bush of artificial daisies or other flowers of your choice (I used yellow daisies for this wreath), a bush of small “filler” flowers, a bush of greenery, the greenery that I used for this wreath is a grassy style greenery that I got from Hobby Lobby, and ribbon to make a bow.
 I use a Bowdabra bow maker to make my bows.
 I love it because you can make all kinds of bows, and it is a really inexpensive tool!
 Here is a great tutorial on how to use a Bowdabra bow maker to make wreath bows.

 What You Will Need To Make This Front Door Wreath: